Three Filipino Men Share Their Thoughts on Toxic Masculinity

 Carlos: As for me, I’ll admit I’ve been privileged to grow up in conditions where sexism wasn’t an issue.
 Just a quick background: I have three sisters and I’m the only son.
 My mom is a housewife and she’s very hands-on; growing up, my dad was always working.
 At a time before, we’d have two house helpers (three at the most), so I grew up with women.
 I was in a mostly-female household and I was taught to always respect women.
 As I made friends along the way in grade school and high school, I associated myself with people who treated women in the same way, so I wasn’t fully aware of how sexism was outside my home and circle.

 Picking things up from where I came from (I worked in an automotive company for five years), I would say the industry is predominantly male.
 You don’t hear about girls who are interested in cars a lot and that’s not a generalization… that’s just the case.
 The company may say it doesn’t discriminate based on gender and bases everything on a person’s ability to fulfill the role of some position, but you see that women don’t get hired for the job; you really see in plain sight that most jobs aren’t offered to women.
-Most believe that women can’t do it or chock it up to the company just sticking to tradition or abiding by societal norms.
+Most believe that women can’t do it or chalk it up to the company just sticking to tradition or abiding by societal norms.

 Niko: While studying at university, I took up sports and so all of my classmates were varsity players.
 If you looked at our college, you’d see a lot of these stereotypical jocks…the kind of jocks you’d see on TV talaga [laughs].
 Hanging out with them, ‘di ko ma-associate yung sarili ko with them kasi hindi ako makapaniwala sa mga sinasabi nila [I couldn’t associate myself with them because I couldn’t believe some of the things they’d say].
 They really objectified women.
 Especially when it came to the bigshot or big guy in school?
 Grabe.
 I had this classmate who once pointed at a girl and said: “O, you see that girl?
 I’m gonna fuck her this weekend.”

-This was my experience in my college.
+This was my experience at my college.
 At the same time though, the university I studied in was diverse, so on the flip side, I also got to witness those who were very active in terms of their advocacies.
 I got to see the best of the best and worst of the worst, especially rin since ang daming fraternity sa amin [especially since there are a lot of fraternities at our university, too].
 When you see them, the term “don’t underestimate the power of many stupid people when they come together” comes to mind.
 See, individually they’re alright, but when they’re clumped in a group, this whole “bro culture” takes over and it isn’t a nice sight most of the time.

 Niko: In our high school, the gay guys were definitely discriminated against.
 We were a batch of some 500 students and the gay guys in our batch were a minority; there would only be around 30 of them.
 They were always the talk of the town and would always ride along with our jokes.
 We never knew for sure though whether we were crossing a line… if our jokes were funny pa rin ba or offensive na.